LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ### Signal strength bar graph

-In both FM and DMR mode, the signal strength of the received signal is shown as a bar graph across the width of the screen.
+In both FM and DMR modes, the signal strength of the received signal is shown as a bar graph across the width of the screen.

 **100%** bar graph is approximately **S9 +40dB**.